lexiccn/SuduraBungee/README.md

-# SuduraHook
+# SuduraBungee

-Hooks a bunch of plugins to a bunch of other plugins for sudura
+Simple plugin to add commands to swap between various worlds on sudura.me network

-Configuration:
+Configuration: N/A
-- Messages file